 • 80 people were sent to hospital and a woman died of a suspected drug overdose at the Boonstock Music Festival in Penticton, BC;

-• a man was found dead in his tent at the Pemberton Music Festival in Pemberton, BC.
-The exact cause of death has not been confirmed, but police have ruled out foul play;
+• Man found dead in his tent at the Pemberton Music Festival.
+Exact cause not confirmed, but foul play ruled out;

-These incidents have brought Harm Reduction to the fore for organizers of such festivals.
-A recent article published on The Globe and Mail website reporting on the considerable Harm Reduction strategies employed at the recent Shambhala Music Festival near Nelson, BC can be viewed here.
+These reports have brought Harm Reduction to the fore for festival organizers.
+The Globe and Mail recently reported on the considerable Harm Reduction strategies employed at the recent Shambhala Music Festival near Nelson, BC.

-The article claims that by focusing on prevention of distracted driving, the Law is actually increasing it.
-In other words, by prohibiting the use of phones while driving, the Law forces people to use their phones surreptitiously or in “stealth mode”—for example, texting with the phone below the dashboard—which increases distraction.
+Interestingly, our article on distracted driving “Is it Worth It?” bears many similarities to the Frontier Centre for Public Policy’s approach on Harm Reduction.
+The Centre claims that by focusing on distracted driver prevention, the law is actually increasing it.
+By prohibiting cellphones while driving forces drivers to use their phones surreptitiously or in “stealth mode”— texting with the phone below the dashboard—which increases distraction.

-Without debating the merits of these suggestions, the article raises a number of questions.
-Is a Harm Reduction policy approach a better way to deal with distracted driving than prohibition based upon penalties and demerit points?
+Without debating the merits, the article raises a number of questions.
+Is a Harm Reduction policy approach a better solution to distracted driving than fines, penalties and demerit points?
 Would a Harm Reduction policy approach encourage cell phone use while driving?
 Is prohibition working?

-It is unfortunate that the answers to important issues are so frequently clouded in shades of grey rather than standing out clearly in black and white.
+How unfortunate that the answers to important issues are so frequently clouded in grey rather than standing out clearly in black and white.